michaeldoye/michaeldoye.github.io/_posts/2015-07-09-cpanel-chron-job-backup-mysql-send-email.md

 In a nutshell the idea involves duplicating the account on another server and when receiving a notification from a monitoring tool that the server is down, we would change the domains `A` record to point to the backup server.
 There would still be few minutes of downtime but it would be minimal.

-I realized I would need some way of synchronising the the MySQL databases between the production and back-up servers.
+I realized I would need some way of synchronizing the the MySQL databases between the production and back-up servers.
 This would be pretty important, considering the type of website - order numbers etc.

 The site runs on Linux, with CentOS and Cpanel.
 Through the Cpanel interface you can schedule cron Jobs that will run a given command.
 This would be perfect for getting a backup of the MySQL database and saving it off-site.